Japan quarantines cruise ship as toll of new virus grows

 BEIJING --

-The quarantine of 3,711 people aboard the Diamond Princess is part of a global health emergency that seems to worsen by the day.
-The little-understood new coronavirus has killed 490 people in mainland China, officials said Wednesday.
-But it has also spread panic and discrimination around the world as the number of cases grow.
+The ships are caught up in a global health emergency that seems to worsen by the day.
+The little-understood coronavirus has killed nearly 500 people, mostly in mainland China, but it has also spread panic and anger around the world as the cases grow.

-About 3,600 people on another cruise ship were being screened in Hong Kong after three passengers on a previous voyage were diagnosed with the virus.
-Thousands of hospital workers in Hong Kong were striking to demand the border with mainland China be closed completely.
-And on the mainland, patients were being treated in newly built or converted hospitals while some at overcrowded facilities sat on the floor.

-Hong Kong announced that it will require all people entering the city from the Chinese mainland, including Hong Kong residents, to be quarantined for 14 days.

 As examples of anti-Asian discrimination mount, U.N.
 Secretary-General Antonio Guterres appealed for "international solidarity" and support for China and other countries hurt by the virus.
 He urged a stop to any stigmatization of innocent people.